-Risk assessments are critical in determining where the greatest vulnerability and return on investment is for a facility.
+Risk assessments are critical in determining where the greatest vulnerability and return on investment are for a facility.
 All three frameworks call for assessing risk.
-Several tools are available to water facilities at no cost, to help them practically identify and mitigate risks.
-Some of these tools are automated programs that map the network to help operators understand the flow of data while others are computer driven queries that populate a spreadsheet with recommended best practices.
-Several of these tools are discussed below [40], [41].
+Several tools are available to water facilities at no cost to help organizations practically identify and mitigate risks.
+Some of these tools are automated programs that map the network to help operators understand the flow of data, while others are computer-driven queries that populate a spreadsheet with recommended best practices.
+Several of these tools are discussed below^{[40],[41]}.

-The Cybersecurity Evaluation Tool (CSET) is a free, downloadable desktop software that guides operators and system owners through a step-by-step guide to assess cybersecurity practices [40].
-It correllates answers obtained through queries to accepted industry practices for securing networks.
-Data entered into the system is protected by the Protected Critical Infrastructure Information Program (PCII).
-This enables private sector entities to pass information to DHS without fear of litigation or public disclosure [40].
+The Cybersecurity Evaluation Tool (CSET) is free, downloadable desktop software that guides operators and system owners through a step-by-step guide to assess cybersecurity practices^[40].
+It correlates answers obtained through queries with accepted industry practices for securing networks.
+Data entered into the system is protected by the Protected Critical Infrastructure Information program; this enables private sector entities to pass information to DHS without fear of litigation or public disclosure^[40].

-The Vulnerability Self-Assessment Tool (VSAT) is a water sector specific tool developed by the EPA to help water facilities identify areas of most vulnerability and find the most cost effective measures to reduce those risks [40].
+The Vulnerability Self-Assessment Tool (VSAT) is a water sector-specific tool developed by the EPA to help water facilities identify the most vulnerable areas and find the most cost-effective measures to reduce those risks^[40].
 Like CSET, it is freely downloadable, but can be run from a web browser.
 Data is not retained by the EPA, protecting sensitive information about individual facilities.

-A third tool is the Design Architecture Review (DAR) assessment.
-It reviews network architecture and security controls, looking at data flow, communication sharing, and proper communication channels [42].
-The Network Architecture Verification and Validation (NAVV) assessment, another type of review, passively monitors data traffic to determine if there are leaks across boundaries and identifies anomalous behavior [40].
+A third tool is the Design Architecture Review (DAR) assessment, which reviews network architecture and security controls, looking at data flow, communication sharing, and proper communication channels^[42].
+The Network Architecture Verification and Validation (NAVV) assessment, another type of review, passively monitors data traffic to determine whether there are leaks across boundaries and identifies anomalous behavior^[40].
 Neither of these assessments requires connection to the OT or IT network at a facility.

-National Cybersecurity Assessment and Technical Services (NCATS) is a team that can conduct penetration testing to test the security measures implemented by a facility.
-This is a valuable resource to determine if measures put in place after a security review are effective: achieving Step 5 of the NIPP-RMF [40].
+National Cybersecurity Assessment and Technical Services is a team that can conduct penetration testing to test the security measures implemented by a facility.
+This is a valuable resource to determine whether measures put in place after a security review are effective, achieving step 5 of the NIPP-RMF^[40].

-The Cyber Resilience Review (CRR) is a sixth type of assessment freely available through DHS.
+The Cyber Resilience Review (CRR) is the sixth type of assessment freely available through DHS.
 It can be done as a self-assessment program or facilitated by DHS experts.
-It is designed to help organizations use the Cybersecurity Framework.
-It addresses efficiency by balancing risks and costs; provides a roadmap by determining the best standard for an organization to use; and addresses internal and external challenges of an organization [43].
+It is designed to help organizations use the cybersecurity framework.
+The CRR addresses efficiency by balancing risks and costs, provides a roadmap by determining the best standard for an organization to use, and addresses the internal and external challenges of an organization^[43].

-The risk assessment tools outlined above, are free of charge.
+The risk assessment tools outlined above are free of charge.
 As an example, VSAT can be used to assess risk and increase the security posture of a facility.
-Beginning with the choice of quantitative or qualitative method for assessing risk, it leads a user through specific questions about the water utility-including assets, countermeasures, and threats.
-The current risk to the facility based on threats/assets input and existing countermeasures is provided as an output.
-Improvement recommendations are presented after completing the baseline assessment and a cost/risk analysis is used to develop new packages of countermeasures that conform to existing budgets or can be executed over a period of time.
-Finally, it can generate reports of the analysis results developed around the inventories of assets, threats, and countermeasures
+Beginning with the choice of quantitative or qualitative method for assessing risk, it leads a user through specific questions about the water utility, including questions about assets, countermeasures, and threats.
+The current risk to the facility based on the threats/assets input and existing countermeasures is provided as an output.
+Improvement recommendations are presented after completing the baseline assessment and a cost/risk analysis is used to develop new packages of countermeasures sures that conform to existing budgets or can be executed over a period of time.
+Finally, the VSAT can generate analysis result reports developed using the inventories of assets, threats, and countermeasures.

-The tool has a demonstration mode with pre-filled data to enable new users to understand the relationship between different values and the impact on operations if a component fails or is attacked.
-Key parameters and areas within the tool to input data are outlined below.
+The tool has a demonstration mode with prefilled data to enable new users to understand the relationship between different values and the impact on operations if a component fails or is attacked.
+Key parameters and areas where data are entered are outlined below.